mtesauro/postern-poc/README.md

 postern-poc
 ===========

-Proof of concept postern agent
+An proof of concept agent allowing secure access to encryption materials from the Barbican key management API.